Odeyiany2/Student-Stress-Factor-ML/README.md

 ### Data Acquisition & Preprocessing Techniques
 The following techniques were applied to preprocess the data:
 - Renaming the columns
-- Removing missing values, irrelevant columns and rows
+- Removing irrelevant columns and rows
-- Treating erroneous values
-- Converting data to the right data type
-- Label encoding